ProjoMania/OdooDeveloperToolsUI/README.md

 ## Recent Updates

+### Application Lifecycle Management (May 2025)
+- Added full application lifecycle management:
+  - Enhanced installation script with system-wide `/opt` installation option
+  - Added systemd service support for automatic startup on boot
+  - New update script that preserves instance data while updating code
+  - New uninstall script for safe and complete application removal
+- Improved deployment flexibility for various use cases:
+  - Desktop usage with manual startup
+  - Server deployment with automatic service management

 ### UI Improvements (May 2025)
 - Implemented a modern black and orange color scheme throughout the application
 - Enhanced form controls and improved visual feedback